kvasdopil/robot-arm-ui/README.md

 - The API uses the project venv Python at `.venv/bin/python` and launches `scripts/ik_solver.py`.
 - Arm configuration is currently hardcoded in the solver (base=3, shoulder=4, ankle=10, ankle2=4, forearm=10).
+- Joint clamps in server output: shoulder ±90°, forearm ±135°.
+- If your venv lives elsewhere, update the Python path in `src/app/api/ik/route.ts`.

 ### Python Solver